PyDMDĀ¶

 plt.subplot(4, 4, id_subplot)

-plt.pcolor(x1grid, x2grid, snapshot.reshape(x1grid.shape).real, vmin=-1, vmax=1)
+x1grid, x2grid, snapshot.reshape(x1grid.shape).real, vmin=-1, vmax=1

 We can also manipulate the interval between the approximated states and extend the temporal window where the data is reconstructed thanks to DMD.
-Let's make the DMD delta time a quarter of the original and extend the temporal window to $[0, 3t_{\text{org}}]$, where $t_{\text{org}}$ indicates the time when the last snapshot was caught.
+Let us make the DMD delta time a quarter of the original and extend the temporal window to $[0, 3t_{\text{org}}]$, where $t_{\text{org}}$ indicates the time when the last snapshot was caught.

 print("Shape before manipulation: {}".format(dmd.reconstructed_data.shape))

-dmd.dmd_time['tend'] *= 3
+dmd.dmd_time["tend"] *= 3

 print("Shape after manipulation: {}".format(dmd.reconstructed_data.shape))

-Shape before manipulation: (6400, 16)
+Shape before manipulation: (6400, 16) Shape after manipulation: (6400, 181)

 Now the cool trick: we combine the reconstructed dataset to create an animation that shows the evolution of our system.
+We underline that you need ffmpeg installed in order to see the video.

 fig = plt.figure()